emvi/hide/README.md

 ```
 type User struct {
-    Id       int64  `json:"id"`
+    Id       uint64  `json:"id"`
     Username string `json:"username"`
 }
 ```

-When marshalling this struct to JSON, the ID will be represented by a number:
+When marshaling this struct to JSON, the ID will be represented by a number:

 ```
 {